 Damage done and disempowerment of food supply

-The uncompromising stance of the ranger in the name of environmental protection, resonated with the way land was appropriated from Aboriginal people in this country.
+The uncompromising stance of the ranger in the name of environmental protection, resonated with the way land was appropriated from Aboriginal people in this country, by removing their food supply.
 When the settlers arrived they systematically turned land cultivated by Aboriginal people into a cattle and sheep enterprise.
 Such brutal usurpation of land was reflected in the fast demise of large numbers of its original inhabitants.
 And such fast change in land use was the beginning of Australia’s environmental problems.

-The following extract is testimony to the mentality of the times, dispossession, death and loss.
-It is a precious piece of writing which deserves more attention than I suspect it receives.
+The following extract is testimony to the mentality of the British, the dispossession, death, loss they incurred; but it also evidence of the inter-dependance between humans, different species and the elements in the Australian ecology.
 It is from a Journal of an expedition from Sydney to the Gulf of Carpentaria by Lt.
 Col. Sir Thomas Livingstone Mitchel Kt.
 D.C.L.
 Surveyor–General of NSW in 1830.

 “Fire, grass, kangaroos, and human inhabitants, seem all dependent on each other for existence in Australia; for any one of these being wanting, the others could no longer continue.
 Fire is necessary to burn the grass, and form those open forests, in which we find the large forest-kangaroo; the native applies that fire to the grass at certain seasons, in order that a young green crop may subsequently spring up, and so attract and enable him to kill or take the kangaroo with nets.
 In summer, the burning of long grass also discloses vermin, birds’ nests, etc., on which the females and children, who chiefly burn the grass, feed.
 But for this simple process, the Australian woods had probably contained as thick a jungle as those of New Zealand or America, instead of the open forests in which the white men now find grass for their cattle, to the exclusion of the kangaroo, which is well-known to forsake all those parts of the colony where cattle run.
 The intrusion therefore of cattle is by itself sufficient to produce the extirpation of the native race, by limiting their means of existence; and this must work such extensive changes in Australia as never entered into the contemplation of the local authorities.
 The squatters, it is true, have also been obliged to burn the old grass occasionally on their runs; but so little has this been understood by the Imperial Government that an order against the burning of the grass was once sent out, on the representations of a traveller in the south.
 The omission of the annual periodical burning by natives, of the grass and young saplings, has already produced in the open forest lands nearest to Sydney, thick forests of young trees, where, formerly, a man might gallop without impediment, and see whole miles before him.
 Kangaroos are no longer to be seen there; the grass is choked by underwood; neither are there natives to burn the grass, nor is fire longer desirable there amongst the fences of the settler.
 The occupation of the territory by the white race seems thus to involve, as an inevitable result, the extirpation of the aborigines; and it may well be pleaded, in extenuation of any adverse feelings these may show towards the white men, that these consequences, although so little considered by the intruders, must be obvious to the natives, with their usual acuteness, as soon as cattle enter on their territory.
 The foregoing journal affords instances of the habits of the natives in these respects.
 Silently, but surely, that extirpation of aborigines is going forward in grazing districts, even where protectors of aborigines have been most active; and in Van Diemen’s Land, the race has been extirpated, even before that of the kangaroos, under an agency still more destructive.